Vector35/binaryninja-api/PythonAPIDocumentation.md

 As of Binary Ninja 3.0 IL instructions have been substantially refactored.
 In Binary Ninja 2.4 an instruction was defined by an `operation` and a dictionary entry.
 Although this was easy to implement there were some down sides to this implementation.
 The new implementation creates a class for each instruction operand this helps in many different ways:

 1. Speed - because we do it this way we don't have to generate the entire operand tree like we did in the past.
 Resulting in a substantial performance increase in iteration.
 3x faster for HLIL and a more marginal 30% faster for MLIL and LILL as the instructions are less complicated.
 2. Type Hinting - It was impossible to know what properties are available for which instructions without consulting the ILInstructions map.
-We would never be able to get good type checking on any of the IL instrucitons if it were not changed.
+We would never be able to get good type checking on any of the IL instructions if it were not changed.
 3. Instruction Hierarchies - By implementing instructions in terms of of a class hierarchy IL code is now much more portable across ILs.
 You can do things like this and it will work for all ILs

 ```python